Megan Faraimo: International career

 Faraimo represented the United States at the 2019 U-19 Women's Softball World Cup.
 She finished the tournament with three wins and allowing no walks, one earned run, eight hits and 43 strikeouts in 21 2/3 innings, with a 0.32 ERA.
 She opened the tournament with a four-inning perfect game on August 10, 2019, against Mexico, striking out all 12 batters she faced.
 Three days later against Canada, she was a part of a combined perfect game, striking out eight in three innings.
 She pitched a complete game on August 15 against Japan, striking out 14 in the victory and giving up just three hits.
 In the gold medal game against Japan on August 17, she struck out nine in 7 2/3 innings, allowing one earned run and five hits, to help USA win gold.

+Faraimo represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+She represented the United States at the World Games, winning a gold medal in 2022 and 2025.

 Personal life

 Faraimo was born to Marcie and Bill Faraimo.
 She has a sister, Muta, and two brothers, Matthew and Madden.
 Matthew was a member of USC Trojans men's volleyball team from 2017 to 2020.
-She is of Samoan descent.
+She is of Samoan and Hawaiian descent.